nyxkn/godot-draw3d/README.md

 - arc_normal
 - cube_normal

-### A note regarding sphere()

-This is the only function that cannot take a position vector, so you probably want to use this in a Draw3D instance that's dedicated to the sphere exclusively.

 ## Example

 You can check out the provided Example scene to see a few working examples.

-Or have a quick look at [Example.gd](Example.gd) to see the usage of a few different draw calls.
+Or have a quick look at [draw_3d_example.gd](draw_3d_example.gd) to see an example usage of some of the shape functions.

 ## Documentation

-You can find generated documentation in the [docs](docs/addons/draw3d/Draw3D.md) folder.
+You can find the generated documentation from within the Help dialog in Godot.

-The documentation was created with [GDScriptify](https://github.com/hiulit/GDScriptify).
+Just search for Draw3D.

 ## Credits

 Inspired by [this short script](https://github.com/Zireael07/FreeRoamRoguelikeRacerPrototype/blob/master/game/scripts/draw_line.gd) by [Zireael07](https://github.com/Zireael07).

-The script icon is Godot's [CanvasItem.svg](https://github.com/godotengine/godot/blob/master/editor/icons/CanvasItem.svg).

 A few similar projects: